mmrj/sdk-meta/README.md

 The JSON data products live in [`products`](./products) and the schemas for them live in [`schemas`](./schemas).

+## tooling

-Data can be validated against the schemas using `./scripts/ci/check-json-schemas.sh` on Linux.
+Data products can be validated against the schemas using `./scripts/ci/check-json-schemas.sh` on Linux.

 Ensure that the JSON files are valid and formatted using `./scripts/ci/format-json.sh`.

+To quickly create basic metadata for a new repo, run `./scripts/add-repo.sh <launchdarkly/repo-name>`.
+This will clone the repo, check-in an `.sdk_metadata.json` file, and create a PR.